-Lalao is a senior marine scientist with Blue Ventures and has been recognised as an IUCN natural-born hero for her outstanding contribution to conservation in her home country of Madagascar.
-Blue forests are Lalao's passion, and she has been involved in mangrove field research for five years with Blue Ventures.
+Lalao is overseeing the development of the Tahiry Honko project, the first Plan Vivo carbon initiative in Madagascar, and only the second mangrove carbon project in the World.
+She has been recognised as an IUCN natural-born hero for her outstanding contribution to conservation in her home country of Madagascar.
+Blue forests are Lalao’s passion, and she has been involved in mangrove field research for 10 years with Blue Ventures.
 She has undertaken a number of large-scale mangrove assessments in the southwest and the northwest of Madagascar, looking at the biomass and carbon stock of mangrove stands, the status of environmental and human impacts, and future threats.